stigrs/libsrs/README.md

 # LIBSRS

-LIBSRS extends the C++ STL with physical constants, mathematical functions and other utility methods.
+LIBSRS extents the C++ STL with N-dimensional dense arrays, packed matrix storage, band matrix storage, sparse vectors and matrices, mathematical functions and other utility methods.

+The design criteria for the array, vector, and matrix classes have been numerical correctness, ease of implementation, flexibility, ease of use, and easy integration with the Intel MKL.
+No efforts have been attempted to avoid the creation of temporaries during arithmetic operations since this significantly adds to the code complexity.
+If fast numerical performance is needed, the performance-critical parts of the code, identified through profiling, code should be replaced with Intel MKL functions.

 ## Code of Conduct